 Company share option plan

-The maximum entitlement of an individual CSOP option holder at the date of grant of the CSOP option is 60,000 pounds (based on the value of the shares).
-The exercise price of a CSOP option must not be less than the market value of a share, and for unlisted companies this value must be agreed in advance with HMRC.
+The maximum entitlement of an individual CSOP option holder at the date of grant is 60,000 pounds, based on the value of the shares on the date of grant.
+The exercise price of a CSOP option must not be less than the market value of a share, and for unlisted companies, HMRC’s guidance is that this value should be agreed in advance with HMRC.

 Share options: Non-tax-advantaged options

-Options granted outside of a tax-advantaged arrangement are subject to income tax (and potentially employee and employer National Insurance Contributions) on the “spread” at exercise and capital gains tax on any further profit at sale.
+Options granted outside of a tax-advantaged arrangement are subject to Income Tax, and potentially employee and employer National Insurance contributions, on the ‘spread’ at exercise and Capital Gains Tax on any further profit at sale.

 Awards of shares

-There will be an income tax charge on acquisition if the employee pays less than market value.
+There will be an Income Tax charge on acquisition if the employee pays less than market value.